Chryzanthemum/Enigma/README.md

 Referring back to the changing job codes - here's before and after 2009 again.

 Actually eh I think I'm going to go and try to aggregate a little bit.

+Marimekko Chart:
+For more information on what a Marimekko chart is and how to make one, see http://duelingdata.blogspot.com/2018/08/marimekko-slope-chart.html (this is my boss, he's dope)